Spot prices haven’t been playing ball over the past week, and a number of our Freestyle #CleverFlickers are thirsty for knowledge. Yass!

 What does this mean for Winter Savings Guarantee?

 Nothing!
-While no-one likes to see those higher prices come through, prices have been looking good overall and we’re 100% committed to our Winter Savings Guarantee.
+While no-one likes to see those higher spot prices come through, prices have been looking good overall and we’re 100% committed to our Winter Savings Guarantee.

 Storage in the hydro-lakes is sitting at 107% of average for this time of year - so they’re still in good nick!